hchyang/PSiTE/README.md

 # PhyloVars

 PhyloVars is a Python program for simulating somatic mutations in a population of tumor cells.
-By being fed with a phylogenetic tree in newick format, it can simulate both SNVs and CNVs on it, and reports the coordinates and frequency of each variant.
+By being fed with a phylogenetic tree in newick format (rooted binary tree), it can simulate both SNVs and CNVs on it, and reports the coordinates and frequency of each variant.

 ## Installing